-The subtle flavours of roses and lavender are brought together to represent an English summer garden in this stunning panna cotta recipe by Frances Atkins.
-Dariole moulds are preferred to use for panna cotta, but you may use ramekins instead for this dessert
+The subtle flavours of rose and lavender are brought together to represent an English summer garden in this stunning floral-inspired panna cotta by Frances Atkins.
+Dariole moulds are better to use for panna cotta, but you can also use ramekins for this dessert.

 Ingredients